RiskBazaar/obips/michaelfolkson-risk-contract.md

 ## Motivation

 The potential for the OpenBazaar protocol to facilitate risk contracts has been discussed for a while.
-Discussions on the OpenBazaar Slack cumulated in this article on Oracles & Risk Contracts by @drwasho.
+Discussions on the OpenBazaar Slack cumulated in this November 2015 article on Oracles & Risk Contracts by @drwasho.

 https://medium.com/@therealopenbazaar/oracles-risk-contracts-768c09cee46c

 There have also been articles and white papers written by @RiskBazaar.

+Building a risk market for the digital age (August 2015)

 https://github.com/RiskBazaar/RiskBazaar/blob/master/white-papers/building-a-risk-market-for-the-digital-age.md

+The internet for risk exchange (April 2017)

 https://github.com/RiskBazaar/RiskBazaar/blob/master/white-papers/internet-for-risk-exchange.md